datacenter/cilium-dc-design/docs/aci/advanced_design.md

 ### ECMP Considerations

 * ACI installs up to 16 eBGP/iBGP ECMP paths.
 If more than 16 `nodes` are peering via BGP, ACI can be configured to install up to 64 ECMP paths.
-* MagLev and DSR requires the `externalTrafficPolicy` set to `Cluster`: This means that that every node that peers with ACI over BGP will advertise itself as a valid next hop for every exposed Service.
+* Maglev and DSR requires the `externalTrafficPolicy` set to `Cluster`: This means that that every node that peers with ACI over BGP will advertise itself as a valid next hop for every exposed Service.
 * The ECMP selection algorithm will install up to the configured number of ECMP per exposed service.
 If there are more ECMP paths available ACI will randomly ***(Not sure need to triple check)*** select next-hops with the same Metric.
 This means that even if not all the nodes can be used for the same service there should still be a good distribution of the traffic load over all the nodes running BGP.
 Furthermore since DSR is used the response is sent directly back to the client from the pod, bypassing the original node that received the request.

 {: .note }